tpwres/teczki-polskiego-wrestlingu/content/e/kpw/2023-08-18-kpw-godzina-zero-2023.md

 #### Build-up

 * Real Man Chemik, since winning his third match at the last event, has grown some serious mustache.
 In [his promo][chemik-promo], he explains that to be a man, you have to both look and act the part.
 At [Pyrkon](@/e/kpw/2023-06-17-kpw-pyrkon-2023.md), Leon eliminated Chemik who was mistakenly hit in the head with a chair by his own bodyguard.
-Chemik wants to show Leon what that feels like, in a Chairs match.
+Chemik wants to show Leon what that feels like, in a Chairs Match.
 * KPW's two high flyers Zefir and Fynn Freyhart will face each other.
 The prize - a shot at the OldTown championship.
 * Die Ordnung won the championship belts at the previous year's Godzina Zero, in a four-way elimination match.
 Filip and Michał Fux were the last to be eliminated.
 Now they aim for the championship again, in their third match against the Germans.
-* [In a vignette][rosetti-vignette], Rosetti cashed in his Chairman's Briefcase match.
+* In [his vignette][rosetti-vignette], Rosetti cashed in his Chairman's Briefcase match.
 Coming to the Chairman's office, he presents his match, which Malinowski accepts.

 {% card() %}
 - ['[Zefir](@/w/zefir.md)', '[Fynn Freyhart](@/w/fynn-freyhart.md)', {s: "KPW Oldtown